 - Requirement to be online when receiving a payment: As explained above, before receiving a payment, the recipient needs to sign a reclaim transaction so that the sender knows they can reclaim their funds in the event of hostile channel closure or a refusal to sign.
 Therefore, to receive money requires a hot wallet, meaning that private keys are potentially exposed if a security incident occurs.

-While each of these three factors alone may not be that significant, the need to potentially expose one’s private keys to the Internet when receiving payments, the risk of a hostile channel closure, and the risk of miners censoring channel redemption transactions, combined, results in significantly inferior security, in our view — although all these risks can be managed to some extent.
+While each of these three factors alone may not be significant, the need to potentially expose one’s private keys to the Internet when receiving payments, the risk of a hostile channel closure, and the risk of miners censoring channel-redemption transactions combined result in significantly inferior security — although all these risks can be managed to some extent.

 There is a risk that lazy or poorly informed users keep too much money in a channel and funds are lost or stolen due to one of these failure scenarios.
 There is also the risk that price volatility results in users keeping more funds in payment channels than they would otherwise have intended.

-In our view, the Lightning Network does appear to potentially offer significant and transformational improvements with respect to scalability.
-Therefore transaction speeds and transaction fee rates should dramatically improve, without impacting the underlying security of the core protocol.
-Crucially, however, the inferior security properties related to Lightning payments, may make the Lightning Network unsuitable for larger payments (or at least it may be irresponsible to use it for larger payments).
-Speculation and investment flows, which require these larger payments, currently appear to be the major driving force in the cryptocurrency space, with the volume of small retail payments being relatively small in comparison.
-Because of that, Lightning may not be as big of a game changer as some imagine, at least in the medium term.
+The Lightning Network does appear to potentially offer significant and transformational improvements with respect to scalability.
+As a result, transaction speeds and transaction fee rates should dramatically improve, without impacting the underlying security of the core protocol.
+Crucially, however, the inferior security properties of Lightning payments may make the Lightning Network unsuitable for larger payments (or, at least, it may be irresponsible to use it for larger payments).
+Speculation and investment flows, which require these larger payments, currently appear to be the major driving force in the cryptocurrency space, with the volume of retail payments being relatively small in comparison.
+Because of that, Lightning may not be as big a game changer as some imagine, at least in the medium term.
 While enthusiasts appear likely to adopt this technology quickly, widespread adoption may take considerable time.